SilkRose/Pony/src/stories/the-heist-of-my-heart/the-heist-of-my-heart.md

 I was about to respond when another voice spoke up, one I recognized immediately.

-Rainbow whispered, "Pinkie, what are you doing?
+Rainbow whispers, "Pinkie, what are you doing?
 Are you trying to wake her up?"

 *Pinkie and Rainbow are in my room, trying not to wake me up.*